lunarc/lunarc_docs/docs/getting_started/authenticator_howto.md

 Go back to the self-service portal and click "next".
 You will then be prompted for an OTP to finalize the activation.
 You will get this OTP from the pocket-pass application and will **NOT** be sent as a text-message.

-Your token will expire in a year's time at which time you will need to activate a new token.
+Your token will expire in two year's time at which time you will need to activate a new token.

 ## Completed